2026 Grocery Prices & Tariffs: What’s Getting Expensive and the Ultimate Stockpile List

 Canned Goods

-Here's one most people don't think about: even if the food inside the can isn't directly tariffed, the can itself is.
-Tariffs on imported aluminum and steel are raising packaging costs for canned foods across the board — soup, beans, tuna, tomatoes, vegetables, you name it.
+The can itself is.
+Tariffs on imported aluminum and steel are raising packaging costs across the board — soup, beans, tuna, tomatoes, vegetables, all of it.

 Seafood

-The U.S. imports approximately 85% of its seafood.
-With steep tariffs on countries like Chile, India, Indonesia, and Vietnam, prices on fish and shellfish are expected to jump 20% to 50% at the port level.
+With steep tariffs on Chile, India, Indonesia, and Vietnam, prices on fish and shellfish are expected to jump 20% to 50% at the port level.
+That's before retail markup.

 The November 2025 Tariff Rollback: What Actually Changed?